MattCobbo/CIS4592-Team9/README.md

 - pip install Pillow

 # Testing
-After cd into the backend you will run the "python manage.py test" command which will run automated tests of the backend.
+Run the "cd .\backend\" command into the backend and then run the "python manage.py test" command which will run automated tests of the backend.